vippsas/dotnet-sdk/README.md

 ### Unimplemented parameters and properties

 The Vipps SDK offer typed request and response classes.
-These classes may not be updated if you are on the bleeding edge of our API's, or if you use features that are not generally available.
+These classes might not be up to date if you are on the bleeding edge of our APIs, or if you use features that are not generally available.

 #### Request